yisraelg3/phase-3-ruby-oo-object-relationships-has-many-lab/README.md

-# Has Many Lab
+# Object Relationships: Has Many Lab

-## Objectives
+## Learning Goals

-- Build out the has many/belongs to relationship between two classes.
+- Build out the has many/belongs to relationship between two classes
-- Build methods that use the has many/belongs to relationship between two classes.
+- Build methods that use the has many/belongs to relationship between two classes
-- Use a class variable to track data about a class.
+- Use a class variable to track data about a class
-- Build a class method to expose data stored in a class variable.
+- Build a class method to expose data stored in a class variable

 ## Instructions